ouspg/PrivacyAndSocialEngineering/Week3_Topic/README.md

 "*Arguing that you don't care about the right to privacy because you have nothing to hide is no different from saying you don't care about free speech because you have nothing to say.*" – **Edward Snowden**

-Using any means necessary try to stay **as private** and **as anonymous as possible** and exchange public keys to start an encrypted email conversation with your randomly selected classmate.
+Using any(**LEGAL**) means necessary try to stay **as private** and **as anonymous as possible** and exchange public keys to start an encrypted email conversation with your randomly selected classmate.
 Your goal is to have the conversation **as unlinkable** to yourself **as possible** even for statewide actors.
 Being completely untraceable is quite impossible, the important part here is to learn and show how invisible you can become and what it takes.

 * Document your acions precisely, and name software or services used to the best of your ability.
 * Describe the experience and how difficult you found this to be.